 Ensuring your safety throughout

 The Financial Conduct Authority (FCA) ensures that customers who take out an equity release plan are protected throughout the whole process.
 Key Retirement Solutions is regulated by the FCA and adhere to their guidelines and regulations.
 Our extensive training programme for all our advisers is the only course accredited by the Institute of Financial Services’ School of Finance.

-If you are looking into equity release we recommend that you consider Equity Release Council approved equity release plans, which come with guarantees that you:
+If you are looking into equity release we recommend that you consider equity release plans, which guarantee that you:

 - Will never fall into negative equity.
 This means that you will never owe more than the value of your home.

 - Have the right to remain in your home for life, or for as long as you choose.

 - Have the freedom to move to another property without financial penalty (subject to provider criteria).